erik78se/Tutorial-Build-a-quick-charm/tutorial-quick-charm-part-1.md

 [Part 2] - Adding in functionality with "layers" and connecting to a database.

-Now, lets begin by creating the charm.
+Now, lets begin our work.

 ## Create a "bash" charm
+Start by creating a bash charm.

 ```bash
 $ charm create -t bash my-tweaks
 INFO: Generating charm for my-tweaks in ./my-tweaks
 INFO: No my-tweaks in apt cache; creating an empty charm instead.
 ```

-We have now created a stub charm 'my-tweaks' with all the basic hooks added in to it.
+A stub charm 'my-tweaks' is initiated with all the basic hooks added in the "hooks" directory.

-This is how it looks:
+Lets examine it:
 ```
 $ tree my-tweaks
 my-tweaks